María Conde

-María Conde Alcolado (born 14 January 1997) is a Spanish basketball player who currently plays for USK Praha (women's basketball) and who last played for the Polish team Wisła Can-Pack Kraków.
+María Conde Alcolado (born 14 January 1997) is a Spanish professional basketball player for Famila Basket Schio of the Lega Basket Femminile.
 Conde also plays for the Spanish national team.

-She participated in the EuroBasket Women 2017.
+She played two years of college basketball for the Florida State Seminoles.
+She was selected 27th overall by the Chicago Sky in the 2019 WNBA draft.
+Her WNBA rights are currently held by the Golden State Valkyries.

 Club career

 Conde played in local club CB Estudiantes since the age of 10, soon developing into one of their best players and winning regional and state youth tournaments.
 In the 2014-15 season, still in junior years, she made her debut with the senior team in the Spanish second tier league, averaging 15.8 PPP and 6.7 RPP.

-Her performances attracted the attention of several American colleges, and he opted for Florida State University after talking to fellow Spaniard Leticia Romero.
-She played in Florida State for two years, averaging 15.6 MPP and 3.3PPG in her sophomore year.
+Her performances attracted the attention of several American colleges, and she opted for Florida State University after talking to fellow Spaniard Leticia Romero.
+She played at Florida State for two years, averaging 15.6 MPP and 3.3PPG in her sophomore year.

 Conde returned to Spain in 2017 to play for Spar CityLift Girona in the Spanish first-tier league and Europe's second-tier EuroCup.

 She signed for Polish team Wisła Can-Pack Kraków for the 2018-19 season.

+Conde played for USK Praha of the Czech Women's Basketball League from 2020 to 2025.

+Conde signed with Famila Basket Schio of the Lega Basket Femminile for the 2025–26 season.

+WNBA

-She went back to the United States to witness being selected in the third round of the 2019 WNBA draft by the Chicago Sky on April 10, 2019.
+Conde was selected in the third round of the 2019 WNBA draft by the Chicago Sky.
+However, she never joined the team.

+On 6 December 2024, Conde was selected as the Golden State Valkyries' pick from the Chicago Sky's roster in the 2024 WNBA expansion draft.